amadeuio/knights-travails/README.md

 This repo implements a program that finds all the possible trajectories a knight can take starting from a given position until all squares have been visited, and organizes them in a data graph.
 This is done to then find the shortes path between two given squares, by applying an algorithm that finds the shortes path between two nodes in the graph.

-Solution to the 9th assignment in the JavaScript chapter in [The Odin Project](https://www.theodinproject.com/lessons/javascript-knights-travails).

 ### Learning 🌱